gautierstoll/ScMaBoSS/README.md

     An option is returned.

 ## Running UPMaBoSS through ScMaBoSS within MaBoSS server:
-1. Create UPMaBoSS object from files, using MaBoSS server on port port_number, not using hexFloat, with verbose for UPMaBoSS steps:
+1. Create UPMaBoSS object from files, using MaBoSS server on port port_number (here hexFloat is not used), with verbose for UPMaBoSS steps:
     ```scala
     val upTest : UPMaBoSS = new UPMaBoSS("file.upp",CfgMbss.fromFile("file.cfg",BndMbss.fromFile("file.bnd")),"localhost",port_number,hexUP = false,verbose = true)
     ```
-    if `hexUP = true`, real numbers are passed between scala an MaBoSS server (and vice versa) with no loss.
+    if `hexUP = true`, real numbers are passed between scala an MaBoSS server (and vice versa) with no loss, but the verbose information are difficult to read.
 2. Run UPMaBoSS:
     ```scala
     val upRes : UPMbssOutLight = upTest.runLight(numberOfSteps)
     ```
     Methods of class [`UPMbssOutLight`](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/UPMbssOutLight.html)
     can be used for extracting output data.
-As `UPMbssOutLight` is a sub-class of `Result`, it can be used as described above, for result of MaBoSS server.
+As `UPMbssOutLight` is a sub-class of `Result`, it can be used as described above for result
+    of MaBoSS server.
-    Note that [`UPMaBoSS`](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/UPMaBoSS.html) is a class
+    Note that [`UPMaBoSS`](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/UPMaBoSS.html) is a
+    class
     that constructs a stream `strRunLight`.
 Therefore, the simulation can be relaunched with a larger number of steps, with no new calculation for the first steps.